-- Get your eyes checked regularly–every year if you wear glasses and every 1-3 years if you don’t.
+- Get your eyes checked regularly–every year if you wear glasses or contact lenses and every 1-3 years if you don’t.

 - Protect your eyes from the sun, injury, chemicals, with sunglasses and safety goggles.